 AWARD

 The Bunn Fellowship is a 9-month Research Assistantship at the 50% level with a monthly stipend and flexible fund award.
 Benefits include tuition remission, payment of segregated fees and eligibility to participate in the Graduate Assistant Health Insurance Program.
-The fellowship is provided for one academic year September 2020 – May 2021.
+The fellowship is awarded every 2-3 years depending on available funds.

 ELIGIBILITY

-Candidates must be full-time graduate students enrolled in the Energy Analysis and Policy (EAP) program as of the deadline of April 15, 2020.
-Preference will be given to students who have demonstrated engagement with the EAP Program.
+Candidates must be full-time graduate students enrolled in the Energy Analysis and Policy (EAP) program.

 The Bunn Fellowship…changed the course of my career.
 I’m now working to change the energy efficiency landscape in Wisconsin, and loving it.
 I would not be where I am today without Bunn.